collective/collective.purgebyid/README.rst

 To have xkey working, it is mandatory to provide a special HTTP header called "Xkey" which contains all the tags (separated by white-space).
-Few additional codes in the `vcl_backend_response` transforms the X-Ids-Involved header header into an XKey.
+Few additional codes in the `vcl_backend_response` transforms the X-Ids-Involved header into an XKey.

 Config example::